 Cases 1: For 304#/201# 0.8mm stainless steel argon arc welding, will the weld seam crack?
-Besides, Will the 201 grade stainless steel be rusted in a high temperature of 150 degrees and 95% humidity?
+Besides, Will the 201-grade stainless steel be rusted at a high temperature of 150 degrees and 95% humidity?

 Follow-up: Is the welding seam rust or is it rust in this high temperature and high humidity environment?

 A: 201# stainless steel plate is easy to rust at the welding seam and places with scratches.
 The 201# stainless steel itself is not as resistant to oxidation and corrosion as the 304 stainless steel.
 Its service life itself is short, but there won’t be any problems in a short period of time.
 Two or three years should be fine.